datapoLei/pmag_Weighted_APWP/README.md

  N: number of input paleopoles used for calculating the running mean pole;
  lonSP latSP: location of a spline pole.

-# Reconstruction of Pangea assembly
+# GPlates reconstruction files of Pangea assembly
 All continents are reconstructed in the paleomagnetic frame (004).

 Files included in Recon_Pangea_Formation.zip: